top of page

 Join the Regiment

-So, you've decided that you're interested in joining but aren't sure what re-enacting the Civil War with Overton's entails.
-Here's a quick guide that should hopefully answer most of your questions, but you are always welcome to get in touch, we're always happy to answer whatever questions you may have about the Regiment or re-enacting.
+So, you've decided that you're interested in joining but aren't sure what re-enacting the English Civil War with Overton's entails.
+Here's a quick guide that should hopefully answer most of your questions, but you are always welcome to get in touch, we're always happy to answer any questions you may have about the Regiment or re-enacting.

 What are the roles available?

 When you join the regiment, you can choose to be a civilian or a soldier.
 Civilians put on a display for the public, who come round the 'living history' encampment during the day and get a chance to ask questions about what life was like in the 17th century.
-For example, we have a working forge where you can see how weapons, tools, jewellery and other valuable objects were made during the English Civil War.
+For example, we have a working forge where you can see how weapons, tools, and other valuable objects were made during the English Civil War.

 If you want to be a soldier, you can start out as a musketeer or a pikeman.
-Soldiers will form part of a group which marches out onto the battlefield and fights with the enemy.
+Soldiers will form part of a group which marches onto the battlefield and fights with the enemy.
 Usually there will be two battles over the course of a weekend (one on each day); soldiers might also take part in drill displays for the public, and for training.

 How many events do I have to do?